reactwg/react-native-releases/docs/guide-release-candidate.md

 ### 0. Update External Dependencies

 Add a new column for this release candidate in the [External Dependencies Supported table](./support.md#external-dependencies-supported).
 Follow up internally if unsure.
+Consider opening a new pull request rather than committing directly to `main` as viewers of the `react-native-release` repo will be notified.

 ### 1. Create a new release branch